jaegertracing/documentation/content/docs/next-release-v2/_index.md

 * Track down root causes
 * Analyze service dependencies

+### Learn More

+If you are new to distributed tracing, we recommend the following external resources:
-Uber published a blog post, [Evolving Distributed Tracing at Uber](https://eng.uber.com/distributed-tracing/), where they explain the history and reasons for the architectural choices made in Jaeger.
-[Yuri Shkuro](https://shkuro.com), creator of Jaeger, also published a book [Mastering Distributed Tracing](https://shkuro.com/books/2019-mastering-distributed-tracing/) that covers in-depth many aspects of Jaeger design and operation, as well as distributed tracing in general.
+  * [Mastering Distributed Tracing (2019)](https://shkuro.com/books/2019-mastering-distributed-tracing/) by [Yuri Shkuro](https://shkuro.com), creator of Jaeger.
+The book provides in-depth coverage of many aspects of Jaeger design and operations, as well as distributed tracing in general.
+  * [Take Jaeger for a HotROD ride](https://medium.com/jaegertracing/take-jaeger-for-a-hotrod-ride-233cf43e46c2), a step-by-step tutorial that demonstrates how to use Jaeger to solve application performance problems.
+  * [Introducing Jaeger](https://www.shkuro.com/talks/2018-01-16-introducing-jaeger-1.0/), an (old) webinar that introduces Jaeger and its capabilities.
+  * [Evolving Distributed Tracing at Uber](https://eng.uber.com/distributed-tracing/), a blog post that explains the history and reasons for the architectural choices made in Jaeger.

 ## Features